+In an enterprise deployment, the parcel fabric uses branch versioning.
 Branch versioning enables enhanced editor tracking, in which every edit is tracked by date and time including which users delete features in a version.
-In addition, edits can be validated using topology rules and attribute rules.

 Track history and parcel lineage

 Parent parcels are saved as historic after edits such as splits or merges.
-In addition, by capturing the legal record that created or retired a parcel, parcel lineage can be tracked in both directions.
+In addition, by capturing the record that created or retired a parcel, you can track parcel lineage in both directions.